pratyaychandra/NETWORKWALKS-B083F-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 ## 🎯 Overview

-This isn't just a "VM installed" screenshot dump — it's a documented build of an **isolated cyber range**: a private network where an attacker machine (Kali) can be safely used to practice reconnaissance, scanning, and exploitation techniques without ever touching the outside world unintentionally.
+This isn't just a "VM installed" screenshot dump, it's a documented build of an **SANDBOXED ENVIRONMENT**: a private network where an attacker machine (Kali) can be safely used to practice reconnaissance, scanning and exploitation techniques without ever touching the outside world unintentionally.

-> ⚠️ **Ethics Notice:** This lab is strictly for authorized, personal, and educational use.
+> ⚠️ **Ethics Notice:** This lab is strictly for authorized, personal and educational use.
 No tools here were used against systems I don't own or have permission to test.

 ---